Your basket is currently empty!

 Leaving a gift in your Will is an important decision and we appreciate that you want to look after friends and family first.
 After you have provided for your loved ones we hope you will consider leaving a gift to Kidney Cancer UK.
-A gift in a Will is straight forward.
+Arranging a gift in a Will is straight forward.

 Your adviser can agree the words and type of gift which suits your circumstances.
-The most usual gifts are:

 A share of your estate

 After you have provided for your family and friends, you can leave a share, or the remainder, of your estate to us.
-This is called a‘residuary gift’.
+This is called a ‘residuary gift’.